-.3 The supplied voltage and current shall always be within the tolerance limits prescribed by the battery manufacturer, taking into account the environmental temperature of the battery, likely to be experienced in ship.
-A protection shall be provided against over charging or discharging of batteries from a possible fault in the charger.
+.3 The supplied voltage and current shall always be within the tolerance limits prescribed by the battery manufacturer, with account for the environmental temperature of the battery, likely to be experienced in ship.
+A protection shall be provided against overcharging or discharging of batteries from a possible fault in the charger.